venkatareddy-n/docker-practice/README.md

 RUN
 ---

+FROM almalinux:9
+RUN dnf install nginx -y

+docker build -t run:v1 .

+docker images --> to see images

+CMD
+---
+CMD instruction runs at the time of containse creation, its keeps containse running.

 docker run -d -p <host-port>:<container-port> --name <your_cont_name> <image_name>:<version> -- it will create container from your docker , -d detatched mode (run in background)

 docker run -d -p 80:80 --name from:1.0